 Here’s everything you need to know about why you should and how to make a promotional video for your company:

 First things first – what is a promotional video?

 In a nutshell, a promotional business video is a piece of film footage that’s used by a company to promote, showcase, highlight or advertise something to do with their brand.

 - Informational videos that offer an insight into your company culture

 - Videos that showcase a new product range or service

 - Videos that celebrate a milestone or achievement

-- Videos that help to tell a brand’s story
+- Brand videos that help to tell your company’s story

-- Videos that wish customers a happy Christmas or Easter, etc
+- Videos that wish customers a happy Christmas or Easter

 - Videos that review or reflect on the success of a past event